ezrarush/battleship/README.md

 Install SBCL and Quicklisp in C:\home\ (https://www.youtube.com/watch?v=VnWVu8VVDbI)

-Download this repository and place it in C:\home\quicklisp\local-projects\.
+Download this repository and place it in your quicklisp\local-projects\ folder so that quicklisp can find it.

-Shader paths are hard coded to this home folder (e.g. c:\home\quicklisp\local-projects\battleship\shaders\shader.vertexshader).

 SBCL does not have a safe way to interrupt a thread and cl-sdl2 must run on the main thread.
 Here is the work around found at https://github.com/lispgames/cl-sdl2/issues/23

 ###Server

-Run the following from the SBCL shell.
+Run the following from the SBCL shell started in the same folder quicklisp is installed in (e.g. your home folder c:\home\) so that the project can load shader files from the relative path "quicklisp\local-projects\battleship\shaders\".

 ```lisp
 (ql:quickload "battleship")